Aldosterone test image explaining hormone function, electrolyte balance, adrenal gland disorders, and resistant hypertension diagnosis

 Aldosterone: A hormone produced by the adrenal glands that regulates sodium, potassium, and blood pressure.

-Adrenal Glands: Small glands located above the kidneys that produce several important hormones.
+Adrenal Glands: Small glands located above the kidneys that produce several essential hormones.

-Renin: An enzyme involved in blood pressure and fluid balance regulation.
+Renin: An enzyme involved in regulating blood pressure and fluid balance.

 Hyperaldosteronism: A condition marked by excessive aldosterone production.

-Electrolytes: Minerals such as sodium and potassium that are essential for normal body function.
+Electrolytes: Minerals such as sodium and potassium essential for normal nerve, muscle, and heart function.

 ~END~